heggy231/UCSC-pig-DOM-game/README.md

 Move document.querySelector('#current-' + activePlayer).textContent = dice; inside of the eventHandler

 # Version 3
--  create css element img src="images/dice-x.png" class ="dice" in JS How to manipulate the source property of the image remember that dice is dynamically generated.
+-  create css element img src="images/dice-x.png" class ="dice" in JS (done) How to manipulate the source property of the image remember that dice is dynamically generated.
   //  create css element img src="images/dice-5.png" class ="dice" document.querySelector('.dice').src = 'images/dice-' + dice + '.png';

--
+- At refresh, Reset the total score and current score element to 0 (done)
+// ex for score-0
+document.getElementById('score-0').textContent = '0';

+- At refresh, dice img should be hidden (done) document.querySelector('.dice').style.display = 'none';

+- Fix a bug, now dice is no longer visible when you roll dice.
+When roll dice, dice img should be displayed. (done)
+// Add style.display line first line in Eventhandler function document.querySelector('.dice').style.display = 'block';